cloud66/help-old/_posts/stacks/2013-09-24-operating-system-Information.md

 <div class="notice">
 	<h3>Important</h3>
-    <p>At this point no other Linux distros are supported.
-Future releases will enable support for additional Linux distros.</p>
+    <p>At this point no other Linux distributions are supported.
+Future releases will enable support for additional Linux distributions.</p>
 </div>

 ## OS Requirements/Configuration